-\subsection{Digitally-coded space-time MTM-LWA}
+\section{Digitally-coded space-time MTM-LWA}

-We propose a space-time MTM-LWA programmed via a temporal sequence of digital codes.
-As shown in Fig. \ref{fig:ProposedSchemes}.a, by applying control voltages to varactors associated with unit cells of a MTM-LWA, the resulting induced phase shift from a unit cell can be dynamically modified.
-These control voltages are produced by a field-programmable gate array (FPGA) and only take on quantized values that change periodically over time, resulting in finite number of states for each unit cell at each time step.
+We propose a space-time MTM-LWA programmed via a temporal sequence of digital codes where by applying control voltages to varactors associated with unit cells of a MTM-LWA, the resulting induced phase shift from a unit cell can be dynamically modified.
+As shown in Figure \ref{fig:ProposedSchemes}, these control voltages are produced by a field-programmable gate array (FPGA) and only take on quantized values that change periodically over time, resulting in a finite number of states for each unit cell at a time step.
 Considering the case of binary sequences, i.e., digital codes of $0$'s and $1$'s, where the unit cells can be in two different states at a time, the time-domain far-field radiation pattern of a digitally-coded MTM-LWA can be expressed as

-where $S(t)$ is the input signal to be transmitted, $\mathbf{q}_u$ denotes the coding sequence of length $N$, $k_0=\frac{2\pi}{\lambda}$ is the free space wavenumber, $N$ is the number of unit cells, and $\lambda$ denotes the wavelength.
-Also, $p$, $\theta$ and $\alpha$ are the LWA's period, radiating angle, and the LWA's leakage factor, respectively.
+where $S(t)$ is the input signal to be transmitted, $N$ is the number of unit cells, $k_0=\frac{2\pi}{\lambda}$ is the free space wavenumber, and $\lambda$ denotes the wavelength.
+Also, $p$, $\psi$ and $\alpha$ are the LWA's period, radiating angle, and the LWA's leakage factor, respectively.
 The time-modulated nature of the $n$th unit cell's contribution to the radiation pattern is attributed to a periodic phase-delay function $U_n(t)$ defined as